Nick Marshall: Starting quarterback for Auburn

 In August 2013, Marshall was named starting quarterback for Auburn.
 This came after a heated four-man race for the position in head coach Gus Malzahn's newly installed offense which saw 2012 starting quarterback Kiehl Frazier transfer to safety on the defensive side of the ball.

-Marshall was instrumental in Auburn's turnaround from a 3–9 season in 2012 to beginning the 2013 season 9–1 while beating the Ole Miss Rebels, then ranked #24 in the AP Poll and #6 Texas A&M Aggies.
+Marshall was instrumental in Auburn's turnaround from a 3–9 season in 2012 to beginning the 2013 season 9–1 while beating the Ole Miss Rebels, then ranked #24 in the AP Poll and #7 Texas A&M Aggies.

 On November 16, 2013, Marshall was the quarterback behind a play known as "The Prayer at Jordan-Hare" when he threw a 73-yard Hail Mary touchdown pass to Ricardo Louis on a 4th-and-18 with 36 seconds left to defeat the Georgia Bulldogs.

 On November 30, 2013, Marshall threw the game-tying touchdown pass with 32 seconds remaining in the epic 2013 Iron Bowl to even the score 28–28.
 Auburn won the game on a 109-yard touchdown return from an Alabama missed field goal.
 The team later went on to win the SEC Championship, and earned a berth in the 2014 BCS National Championship Game and lost.

+He was later named a Maxwell Award semifinalist and received the Pat Sullivan Award.
+Marshall was a Heisman Trophy candidate and finished 14th in voting.

 After his time at Auburn, he decided to enter the 2015 NFL Draft.